Rivet: Sizes

-Imperial

 Rivet diameters are commonly measured in 1/32-inch increments and their lengths in 1/16-inch increments, expressed as "dash numbers" at the end of the rivet identification number.
 A "dash 3 dash 4" (XXXXXX-3-4) designation indicates a 3/32-inch diameter and 4/16-inch (or 1/4-inch) length.
 Some rivets lengths are also available in half sizes, and have a dash number such as –3.5 (7/32 inch) to indicate they are half-size.
 The letters and digits in a rivet's identification number that precede its dash numbers indicate the specification under which the rivet was manufactured and the head style.
 On many rivets, a size in 32nds may be stamped on the rivet head.
 Other makings on the rivet head, such as small raised or depressed dimples or small raised bars indicate the rivet's alloy.
 To become a proper fastener, a rivet should be placed in a hole ideally 4–6 thousandths of an inch larger in diameter.
 This allows the rivet to be easily and fully inserted, then setting allows the rivet to expand, tightly filling the gap and maximizing strength.